Modern YEAR FOURTEEN (Part 2)

 –Batman: Black and White #3 Part 4

 Winter.
 Batman witnesses a father brutally chastising his young son atop a Gotham roof.
 The dad throws the boy’s pet cat off the roof to its death, prompting Batman to angrily intervene.
-Batman does his best to mend the relationship between father and son, but the dad goes on a long bogus “it ain’t my fault” rant.
-Batman is unable to help, but he threatens the dad to change his ways.
+Batman does his best to mend the relationship between father and son, but the dad goes on a bogus “it ain’t my fault” rant.
+Batman is unable to help, but he threatens the long-winded dad to change his ways.
 The Dark Knight also notifies Child Protective Services.

 –Batman: Black and White #3 Part 5

 December 24.
-Batman watches after a man that has just testified against the mob.
+Batman watches after a man who has just testified against the mob.
 Outside of the man’s home, a hired Santa Claus shows up for a visit with his young daughter, but Batman sees that the Santa is clearly a disguised hitman.
-The Dark Knights takes down the hitman.
+The Dark Knights take down the hitman.
 Afterward, not wanting to let down the girl, Batman dresses up as Santa and delivers the cheery Xmas Eve visit just as planned.

 –Batman: Shadow of the Bat #45